Skip to main content

 Goal:

-• Features: demographics, LDH, drug flags, and aggregated Kehl model outputs (max/mean metastasis & progression probabilities from early notes)
+• Features: demographics, baseline LDH, treatment flags, and aggregated NLP outputs

 8 · Exploratory patient embeddings